wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/all_in_one.rst

 Upon the first access to Kibana, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
 An exception can be added in the advanced options of the web browser or,  for increased security, the ``root-ca.pem`` file previously generated can be imported to the certificate manager of the browser.
 Alternatively, a certificate from a trusted authority can be configured.

-It is highly recommended to change Elasticsearch default passwords for the users' found at the ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml`` file.
-More information about this process can be found in the :ref:`user manual <change_elastic_pass>`.
+.. note:: It is highly recommended to change Elasticsearch default passwords for the users' found at the file ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml``.
+To perform this action, see the :ref:`user manual <change_elastic_pass>`.

 It is also recommended to customize the file ``/etc/elasticsearch/jvm.options`` to improve the performance of Elasticsearch.
 Learn more about this process in the :ref:`Elasticsearch tuning <elastic_tuning>` section.

-Once Kibana is running, it is necessary to assign each user its corresponding role.
-To learn more, see the :ref:`setting up the Wazuh Kibana plugin <connect_kibana_app>` section.

 To uninstall all the components of the all-in-one installation, see the :ref:`uninstalling section <user_manual_uninstall_wazuh_installation_open_distro>`.